Privacy Protection Against Personalized Text-to-Image Synthesis via Cross-image Consistency Constraints: Related Work

 \subsection{Text-to-Image Generation Models}

-With the emergence of large-scale datasets such as LAION-5B~\cite{schuhmann2022laion}, text-to-image (T2I) generative models have witnessed rapid advancements, unlocking new possibilities across a wide range of visual applications and drawing significant public attention.
+With the recent proliferation of massive-scale datasets such as LAION-5B~\cite{schuhmann2022laion}, text-to-image (T2I) generative models have witnessed rapid advancements.
+These developments have not only unlocked novel possibilities across a broad spectrum of visual applications but have also garnered significant attention from both the academic community and the general public.

-Among various text-to-image frameworks, Variational Autoencoders (VAEs)~\cite{kingma2013auto} often suffer from low sample quality, while Generative Adversarial Networks (GANs)~\cite{goodfellow2014generative} produce sharper images but are prone to training instability.
-In contrast, Diffusion Models (DMs)~\cite{ho2020denoising} leverage a gradual denoising process by iteratively adding and removing noise, achieving notable improvements in image fidelity and training stability.
+In the landscape of text-to-image frameworks, Variational Autoencoders (VAEs)~\cite{kingma2013auto} have historically been limited by their tendency to generate blurry samples with low perceptual quality.
+Conversely, while Generative Adversarial Networks (GANs)~\cite{goodfellow2014generative} are capable of synthesizing sharper imagery, they are frequently prone to training instability and mode collapse.
+Distinct from these approaches, Diffusion Models (DMs)~\cite{ho2020denoising} leverage a gradual denoising process that iteratively adds and removes noise.
+This probabilistic mechanism results in notable improvements in both image fidelity and training stability compared to previous generative methods.
 Despite their strengths, diffusion-based T2I models are computationally intensive and heavily reliant on large-scale training data~\cite{schuhmann2022laion}.
 To address this, Stable Diffusion (SD)~\cite{sd} was introduced, based on Latent Diffusion Models (LDMs)~\cite{rombach2022high}, which shift the generative process to a compressed latent space—greatly reducing resource requirements while enabling high-resolution image synthesis.